 Reviews PrettyDamnQuick (PDQ)69 UPS Shipping (Official)100 | ||

-No, the UPS Shipping (Official) app is designed specifically for integration with UPS services.
-It does not support other shipping carriers.
+Based on the information provided, UPS Shipping (Official) is designed to integrate exclusively with UPS services.
+It does not appear to have support for USPS or other carriers.

 Run audits for SEO, CRO, PageSpeed, and AI visibility.
 Get a clear report and actionable fixes.